mahendrapaipuri/ceems/website/docs/components/ceems-exporter.md

 - Average power consumption in the sampling period
 - Current energy usage

-### Cray's PM counters collector
+### Cray's PM Counters Collector

-Cray's PM counters collector reports the power consumption of CPU, DRAM and accelerators like GPUs (when available) using Cray's internal in-band measurements.
+Cray's PM counters collector reports the power consumption of CPU, DRAM, and accelerators like GPUs (when available) using Cray's internal in-band measurements.

-List of metrics exported by RAPL collector are:
+The list of metrics exported by Cray's PM counters is:

-- Node level energy, power and power limit measurements
+- Node-level energy, power, and power limit measurements
-- CPU and memory energy, power and power limit measurements
+- CPU and memory energy, power, and power limit measurements
-- Accelerator's energy, power and power limit measurements (when available)
+- Accelerators' energy, power, and power limit measurements (when available)

 ### RAPL collector

-RAPL collector reports the power consumption of CPU and DRAM (when available) using Running Average Power Limit (RAPL) framework.
+The RAPL collector reports the power consumption of CPU and DRAM (when available) using the Running Average Power Limit (RAPL) framework.
 The exporter uses powercap to fetch the energy counters.

-List of metrics exported by RAPL collector are:
+The list of metrics exported by the RAPL collector are:

 - RAPL package counters
 - RAPL DRAM counters (when available)
 - RAPL package power limits (when available)

-If the CPU architecture supports more RAPL domains otherthan CPU and DRAM, they will be exported as well.
+If the CPU architecture supports more RAPL domains other than CPU and DRAM, they will be exported as well.

 ### Emissions collector

-Emissions collector exports emissions factors from different sources.
+The Emissions collector exports emission factors from different sources.
 Depending on the source, these factors can be static or dynamic, _i.e.,_ varying in time.
-Currently, different sources supported by the exporter are:
+Currently, the different sources supported by the exporter are:

 - [Electricity Maps](https://app.electricitymaps.com/map) which is capable of providing real time emission factors for different countries.